 - Nitrous oxide: One of the most potent greenhouse gases.
 It is created from the manure of animals and from fertilizers used to grow feed.

 - Carbon dioxide: Carbon emissions trap heat in our atmosphere.
-It is created from the conversion of land for pasture or feed production, tractor fuels, manufacture of fertilizers.
+It is created from the conversion of land for pasture or feed production, tractor fuels, and the manufacture of fertilizers.

 How to switch to a more sustainable diet?

-You can start reducing meat consumption with small actions, such as:
+You can transition to a plant-based diet slowly by following this guide.
+First, you can start reducing meat consumption with small actions, such as:

 1) Find alternatives – It can be easier than you think.
 Switch to plant-based options that won’t cause too much change in your life.
 For example, it was super easy for me to switch to plant-based milk and vegan yogurts.
 There are so many options that are delicious and affordable.